avaframe/AvaFrame/docs/moduleCom7Regional.rst

 ----------
 Parallelization is handled through the concurrent.futures library, specifically the `ProcessPoolExecutor class <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor>`_.
-In essence, tasks are executed concurrently within each input avalanche directory, based on the number of currently available CPUs.
+In essence, tasks are executed concurrently within the input regional directory (by default com7Regional), based on the number of currently available CPUs.
+So each sub-avalanche directory is one task.
 The maximum number of CPUs is set by the ``nCPU`` parameter in ``avaframeCfg.ini``.
 By default, to avoid nested parallelization, each avalanche directory is assigned a single CPU , essentially meaning that any variations (e.g. through different scenarios, parameter variations, etc.) within each avalanche directory are handled sequentially.
 As a consequence, if the number of